s10wen/kapow-skeleton/DATABASE.md

 Save the file and then bring Vagrant up as normal.

-The next time you run `vagrant halt` Vagrant will execute the `vvv-halt.sh` shell script which will move a namespaced (using your system username) copy of the database dump into the `/database` directory in the repo e.g. `my_project-brucewayne.sql`.
+The next time you run `vagrant halt` Vagrant will execute the `vvv-halt.sh` shell script which will move a namespaced (using your system username) database dump into the `/database` directory e.g. `my_project-brucewayne.sql`.